 Once you have decided how much cash you want to trade for bitcoin, then you take CASH to their bank and within 3 hours of submitting a copy of your deposit slip, the bitcoin will be added to your digital wallet.
 It sounds scary and a high element of trust is needed, but it actually works.

 My first transaction was on a Saturday morning and took exactly 2 hours and 52 minutes to be credited to my wallet.
-I now have full confidence in BitQuick and this is the main way I convert cash to bitcoin and add it to my wallet.
+I was sweating bullets the whole time, but I now have full confidence in BitQuick and this was the main way I converted cash to bitcoin and added it to my wallet before the Cash App came along.

 Here’s a video on how this works.